xmar/360Transformations/academicPaper/blog/post.rst

 Since `the refresh rate of state-of-the-art HMDs is 120 Hz <http://www.vrnerds.de/vr-brillen-vergleich/>`_, the whole system should react in less than 10 ms.
 Those characteristics make it challenging for service providers to deliver 360-Degree videos.
 To guarantee the 10 ms delay, content providers cannot stream directly the user viewport.
-The state-of-the-art solution to maintain interactivity is to stream the full spherical video and to let the HMD extracts the viewport in real time, according to the user head position.
+To maintain interactivity, the state-of-the-art solution streams the full spherical video and to let the HMD extracts the viewport in real time, according to the user head position.
 Therefore the majority of the bandwidth is waste transmitting portion of the video that will never be displayed.

 .. figure:: images/360videos.gif